-The identified material weakness in internal control over financial reporting as of December 30, 2023 related to deficiencies in the design and operating effectiveness of certain information technology general computer controls ("ITGC's").
-In particular, the replacement of components of our enterprise resource planning system in late August 2023 led to a significant increase in the volume of transactions across user access, program change management, and IT operations for which our existing controls for such matters were not designed to address.
+The identified material weakness in internal control over financial reporting relates to deficiencies in the design and operating effectiveness of certain information technology general computer controls ("ITGC's").
+In particular, the replacement of components of our enterprise resource planning system in late August 2023 led to a significant increase in the volume of transactions across user access, program change management, and information technology ("IT") operations for which our existing controls for such matters were not designed to address.
 Further, certain of the Company's related business controls that are dependent upon the affected ITGC's were also deemed ineffective as of December 30, 2023.

 We have taken, and continue to take, steps to remediate the control deficiencies contributing to the material weakness described above.
-Management has redesigned controls and implemented additional training for user access, program change management, and IT operations controls.
+Management continues to redesign controls and implement additional training for user access, program change management, and IT operations controls.
 Our remediation progress has also included hiring additional internal and external resources.
-We anticipate the remediation will be completed during the fiscal year ending December 28, 2024, after the applicable controls have operated for a sufficient period of time and management has concluded through testing that the controls are operating effectively.
+We currently anticipate the corrective controls to be implemented during the fiscal year ending December 28, 2024.
+The remediation will thereafter be completed after management has concluded through testing that these controls have operated effectively for a sufficient period of time.

-We did not identify any material misstatements to the condensed consolidated financial statements as of and for the fiscal quarter ended June 29, 2024 because of these control deficiencies.
+We did not identify any material misstatements to the condensed consolidated financial statements as of and for the fiscal quarter ended September 28, 2024 because of these control deficiencies.
 However, the pervasive impact of these control deficiencies to the Company's internal control over financial reporting creates a reasonable possibility that a material misstatement to the condensed consolidated financial statements would not be prevented or detected on a timely basis.